tumblr/jetpants/testing/README.md

 that finishes, we make assertions similar to the `verify-default-environment`.

-You can run this test via `nix-build ./tests.nix -A tests.simple-shard-cutover`.
+You can run this test via `nix-build ./tests/simple-shard-cutover.nix`.

 ## Other Test Phase Helpers